 How to avoid it: Don’t pay for the extra.
 Seriously, the police already knows about this particular scam so the restaurant will never file a report against you for not paying their scam prices.
 Just pay what you consider is fair and walk away.
 And no, don’t leave a tip!

-Morocco Travel Scam #04: The abusive taxi drivers
+Travel Scams of Morocco #04: The abusive taxi drivers

 In Morocco it is normal to find unlicensed taxi drivers but even those with a license will try to scam you out of your hard-earned money as long as they can get away with it.
 In Marrakech it’s against the law not to turn on the taximeter and yet, most taxi drivers will do their best to negotiate a price with you and will refuse to turn on the meter.